-In 2020, most of the UK workforce was given the ultimatum, working from home or don’t work at all.
-And, as a result, the work-from-home culture took off.
+In 2020, most of the UK workforce was given the ultimatum, work from home or don’t work at all.
+As a result, the work-from-home culture took off.

 After being forced into this position, companies quickly learnt that they could, for the most part, achieve the same productivity from their employees without having to pay such large overheads for huge offices that could house every employee.